notesbytom/notesbytom/windows/curl_on_windows.md

 * https://git-scm.com/ - Git official Windows distribution

+## Certificate Revocation Check

+By default, schannel on Windows will check certificate revocation.
+If a CRL other revocation check method is not available then secure connections will fail.
+If there is no way to load a CRL or verify revocation status then you can tell `curl` to ignore unknown revocation status.

+* Option: `--ssl-revoke-best-effort`
+* This option is available in curl with git-bash
+* Older curl native-version on windows has option `--ssl-no-revoke` instead
+  * A future upgrade should have the new best-effort option which is preferred

 ## netrc Credentials

 Credentials for protocols like FTP can be specified in a `.netrc` configuration file.